CESP-ExpHer/GCPBayes-Pipeline/1/README.md

 <br>
 <br>

-**NOTE 1:** It is easier to put Bash file, parameter file, input files, and all scripts in the same folder.
+**NOTE 1:** It is recommended to put Bash file, parameter file, input files, and all scripts in the same folder.
 <br><br>
 **NOTE 2:** GWAS input files should be standardized (or harmonized) first.
 If you need to know how to standardize GWAS data, see [**Standardization Part**](../2) in the **"Tutorial - Wiki"** file.
 <br><br>